zstyblik/grafana.org/source/blog/temp/temp.md

 So the good news is that there will NOT be any splintering of the Grafana user community into Pro/Enterprise users and OSS users.
 There will just be one open source Grafana codebase and variant.
 There will continue to be a standalone build for users who prefer the pure frontend nature of Grafana.
-The Grafana frontend architecture has been redesigned slighly to work in both standalone and backend mode.
+The Grafana frontend architecture has been slighly redesigned to work in both standalone and backend mode.
 In backend mode it will utilize the backend for saving and searching dashboards, as well as a number of views that will be enabled (login, admin, etc).

 The features that the backend will enable in Grafana 2.0 will initially be:

 - Integrated dashboard & user database (sqlite3)
 - Can also use mysql or postgres as database
-- Multi-tenant user accounts and authorization
+- Multi-tenant user accounts and authorization (can be disabled)
  - User & password
  - Github OAuth
  - Google OAuth